Home

 (left) Via B. Eustachio; (right) Algerian Embassy - Via A. Bertoloni

-While the prevalent style of the Parioli buildings is based on Renaissance and Baroque patterns, some architects chose a combination of medieval (or medieval reputed) elements.
+While the prevalent style of the Parioli buildings is based on Renaissance and Baroque patterns, some architects chose a combination of (assumed) medieval elements.

 (left) Via B. Eustachio; (right) Via F. Denza